-Incidentally, what is often muted among the sparkle of drag queens and the allure of attractive locals is the sheer magnitude of the public art installations.
+Muted among the sparkle of drag queens and the allure of attractive locals is the sheer magnitude of the public art installations.
 The Village is one of the most art-infused neighbourhoods of Montréal.

 Shante, you stay

 You’ll know you’ve reached Cabaret Mado when you see the papier-mâché marquee of a woman in a lilac wig.
 (That’s Mado herself.)
 As the spot to watch local drag performers, Cabaret Mado offers a roster of hilarious acts and affordable drinks.
 Another Montréal drag legend, Madame Simone – renowned for her outrageous hats and headgear – often works as the self-proclaimed “door bitch” in summertime.
 In short: the cabaret is a “must” for all drag queen aficionados.
-At the other end of the Village, Le Cocktail is a red-lit lounge featuring karaoke nights, drag shows and traditional cocktails.
+At the other end of the Village, Cocktail is a red-lit lounge featuring karaoke nights, drag shows and traditional cocktails.